 Clancy Newman, Cello

-Cellist Clancy Newman, first prize winner of the prestigious Walter W. Naumburg International Competition and recipient of an Avery Fisher Career Grant, has had the unusual career of a performer/composer.
+Cellist Clancy Newman, first prize winner of the prestigious Naumburg International Competition and recipient of an Avery Fisher Career Grant, has had the unusual career of a performer/composer.

 He received his first significant public recognition at the age of twelve, when he won a Gold Medal at the Dandenong Youth Festival in Australia, competing against people twice his age.
 Since then, he has performed as soloist throughout the United States, as well as in Europe, Asia, Canada, and Australia.
-He can often be heard on NPR’s “Performance Today” and has been featured on A&E’s “Breakfast With the Arts”.
+He can often be heard on NPR’s “Performance Today” and has been featured on A&E and PBS.

-A sought after chamber musician, he has been a member of Chamber Music Society Two of Lincoln Center and Musicians from Marlboro, and is a current member of the Chicago Chamber Musicians and the Weiss-Kaplan-Newman trio.
+A sought after chamber musician, he is a member of the Clarosa piano quartet and a former member of Chamber Music Society Two of Lincoln Center and Musicians from Marlboro.

 Mr. Newman is a graduate of the five-year exchange program between Juilliard and Columbia University, receiving a M.M. from Juilliard and a B.A. in English from Columbia.

 You have been living in the US for many years now but return to Australia each February.
 Why is that?